jinhongjung/pyrwr/README.md

 ```
 The above example represents an unweighted graph where each line indicates an edge from source to target.
 In this case, the edge weight is set to 1 uniformly.
-To vary weight edge by edge, use the following format:
+To vary weights edge by edge, use the following format:

 ```
 # format: source (int) \t target (int) \t weight (float)